sapcc/helm-charts/system/prometheus-server/README.md

 Prometheus Chart
 ----------------

 This chart shall serve as a template to deploy your own Prometheus.
+It will set up:
+- Prometheus server instance (with 2 configmap, rules reload sidecars)
+- Persistent volume claim (if configured; default off)
+- Ingress (if configured; default off)
+- RBAC resources (if configured; default off)

 ## Configuration